-QAPARIYNINCHIK | OUR VOICE | NUESTRO GRITO
+OUR VOICE | NUESTRO GRITO | QAPARIYNINCHIK

 Duke CLACS logo

-CLACS se complace en presentar Qapariyninchik/Nuestra Voz, Nuestro Grito: Serie de Justicia Lingüística en las Américas, Parte I, del 25 al 29 de marzo de 2024.
+CLACS se complace en presentar Qapariyninchik/Nuestra Voz, Nuestro Grito: Serie de Justicia Lingüística en las Américas, Parte I, en marzo de 2024.
 Durante décadas, CLACS ha apoyado los esfuerzos de revitalización y reclamación de las lenguas indígenas en las Américas.
 Esta serie es una muestra para compartir mediante trabajo académicos, documentales y artísticos el hecho de que las lenguas indígenas de América Latina y el Caribe se fortalecen y prosperan gracias al activismo lingüístico colaborativo y a los esfuerzos conjuntos. Únase a nosotros para sumergirse en múltiples maneras de ver y experimentar el mundo, porque las lenguas importan, ya que son creadoras de mundos.

 Events